Provided below are questions and answers relating to the Designation provision and associated limitations and requirements.

 - Will CalRecycle “approve” Designations?

 No. The issuance of a Designation is the prerogative of the Local Government.
-However, CalRecycle may terminate a Designation prior to its use [see 14 CCR 18660.51(b)].
+However, CalRecycle may terminate a Designation prior to its end-use if the Local Government or the Designated Approved Collector violates any applicable laws or regulations. [see 14 CCR 18660.50(b)].

 - What is Form 303 and what is the connection to a Designation?